gunnsec/gunn-launchpad/README.md

-# tech-initiative
+# gunn-launchpad
-The website of the SEC tech initiative.
+The website for the SEC Launchpad initiative.